 To add even more variety to your fruit & veggie intake in between grocery trips, make sure to have some frozen and canned fruit and veg on hand too!

-I also recommend growing your own herbs and greens in a sunny windowsill and preserving some food.
+I also recommend growing your own herbs and greens in a sunny windowsill, storing food properly, and preserving some food.
 Not only will these help you have access to produce for longer between grocery trips, but you’ll also have fun!

 Keep reading for more tips about keeping fruits and veggies that store at least 2 weeks: